 - What are the primary features of Invisalign?

 - How much does Invisalign cost?

-Cost will depend on the severity of your case and duration of your treatment.
+The cost will depend on the severity of your case and the duration of your treatment.
 For instance, the more severe the malocclusion, the more aligners you'll need and the more your treatment will cost.

 In many cases, the cost of Invisalign is comparable to that of traditional orthodontic treatment (braces).

 You may find that Invisalign fits very comfortably into your day-to-day life.